 We imitate a sharpener model from Apex

-To work, we need the following:
+To work we will need the following:

 • magnet (with slots for bolts, if it is not possible to drill them yourself);